-The Company was incorporated in January 2006 and has not started the proposed business operations or realized any revenues.
+The Company was incorporated in January 2006 and has not realized any revenues to date.
 The Company has no operating history upon which an evaluation of our future success or failure can be made.
 The ability to achieve and maintain profitability and positive cash flow is dependent upon the Company's ability to locate a profitable mineral property, generate revenues and raise the capital necessary to continue exploration of the property.